samirm00/js-quiz/planning/backlog.md

 > these are necessary for basic usability

-- [ ] A user can see all questions
-  - _acceptance criteria ..._
-- [ ] A user can select an answer for each question
+- [x] A user can select an answer for each question.

-  - _acceptance criteria ..._
-- [ ] A user can know which questions they got correct and incorrect
+- [x] A user can know which questions they got correct and incorrect at the end of the quiz.

-  - _acceptance criteria ..._
-- [ ] A user can see the correct answer for questions
-  - _acceptance criteria ..._
-- [ ] A user can see their score at the end of the quiz
+- [x] A user can see their score at the end of the quiz.
-  - _acceptance criteria ..._

 ## Should-Haves

 > these will complete the user experience, but are not necessary

-- [ ] A user can see one question at a time, stepping through the quiz (may require refactoring)
+- [x] A user can see one question at a time, stepping through the quiz (may require refactoring)
   - _acceptance criteria ..._
 - [ ] A user can "cheat" to see the correct answer, this forfeits the question
   - _acceptance criteria ..._
-- [ ] A user has access to resources for further study on each question
+- [x] A user has access to resources for further study on each question
   - _acceptance criteria ..._
 - [ ] A user can see their score update in real-time as they select answers
   - _acceptance criteria ..._